portworx/px-docs/etcd/ansible/README.md

-# Install 'etcd3' on BareMetal or VMs
+# Install 'etcd3' cluster on BareMetal or VMs

-The `ansible` script in this directory can be used to deploy a fully functioning 3 node 'etcd3' cluster to existing servers or VMs.
+The `ansible` script in this directory can be used to deploy a fully functioning 3 node 'etcd3' cluster to existing servers or VMs with host persistent storage.

 The inventory file `inv.yml` should be structured as follows: